Contact us USA/CA: 800-2682918

 During Tet, the Ancient Town is lively and picturesque, with street-food vendors lining the ancient pathways, lit by Vietnamese traditional lanterns.
 There is plenty of shopping to do and even lantern-making classes to attend.
 For the whole week, Hoi An also offers regular culture and art performances.

-Considered the "city that never sleeps" of Vietnam, HCMC is a place known for its nightlife.
+Considered the "city that never sleeps" of Vietnam, Ho Chi Minh City a place known for its nightlife.
 Here there are parties, lavish dinners, creative and fun cocktails, and plenty of people staying up all night.

 On the second day of Tet, or Lunar New Year's Eve, locals will light fireworks in the streets of HCMC and many people will head to the bars to count down to the New Year.